devhliu/wrt-project/radon_inversion/README.md

         values           : vector of size (Nnodesx1(complex)); these are the values of Fourier transform of the signal at nodes;
         jacobian_weights : volumes of cells related to nodes in the Riemann summ of discretized Fourier integral

+* **NFFTRec3D.m**

+       test_function = NFFTRec2D(ngrid, nodes, values, jacobian_weights)

+       Script performs reconstruction of a function from its 'values' of Fourier transforms at 'nodes'.
+       Result is given as a 3D matrix of size ngrid x ngrid pixels.

+       Returns values
+         test_function : real-valued matrix of size (ngrid x ngrid x ngrid)

+       Usage of the script
+        ngrid : number of points in [-1.0, 1.0); ngrid must be even;
+                Note that it is number of points on non-closed interval.
+                NFFT assumes that your signal is periodic, so the values on the missing edge points of the grid is can reconstructed from periodicity.

+        nodes            : matrix of size (Nnodesx3); these are the points in space where Fourier transform of signal is known. values           : vector of size (Nnodesx1(complex)); these are the values of Fourier transform of the signal at nodes;
+        jacobian_weights : volumes of cells related to nodes in the Riemann summ of discretized Fourier integral